kaapana/kaapana/docs/source/tech-basics/build_system.rst

 2. All helm charts in this tree are recursively packaged and the dependencies are updated, images associated with a chart are tagged in a uniform pattern
 3. The platform-chart is packaged and pushed.
 4. A list of images is generated in an order that allows to build them successively
-5. An installation script is generated
+5. A deployment script is generated
 6. All images in the list generated in step 4 are build and all non-local images are pushed to the registry

 .. hint::